Sonar (keelboat): Design

-The Sonar is a recreational keelboat, built predominantly of fibreglass, with wood trim.
+The Sonar is built predominantly of fibreglass, with wood trim.
 It has a fractional sloop rig with aluminum spars, including a tapered boom, a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller with an extension and a fixed fin keel.
 It displaces 2100 lb and carries 930 lb of lead ballast.

 The boat has a draft of 3.92 ft with the standard keel.

 The design has a cockpit 11.50 ft long, with space for eight people.
 It has a small cuddy cabin that is used for stowage and can also house a portable head.
 The cuddy can also be fitted with two berths for sleeping accommodation.

 The boat can plane downwind.
 For sailing the design is equipped with internal boom slab reefing, a 4;1 mechanical advantage mainsheet block, a backstay and a boom vang.
 Hiking is not permitted under the class sailing rules.

 The design has a Portsmouth Yardstick DP-N racing average handicap of 82.5 and is normally raced with a crew of two to three sailors.